anitab-org/anitab-forms-backend/README.md

 ## Testing

 **Test Database:**
+    For creating a database while testing you have to give database creation permission to user `osp`.
 You may run the following commands:

     ```
     cd open-source-programs-backend